 Why does my starter smell like nail polish remover?

 Sometimes your starter will develop an acetone or nail polish remover smell.
 It’s perfectly normal, it’s just hungry, so feed, feed, feed.
 You may find that your starter smells like this more in warmer environments.
-If your starter is wanting to be fed more than twice a day, consider moving it somewhere cooler or perhaps storing it in the fridge if you aren’t baking with it everyday.
+If your starter is wanting to be fed more than twice a day, consider increasing your feeding ratio to 1:2:2 to give your starter more food or using some iced water to slow it down a bit.

 It’s normal for your starter to go through a period of smelling like this, but after a few feeds it should start smelling more yeast like.